spxbhuhb/z2-pre/z2-commons/z2-commons-runtime/src/commonMain/kotlin/hu/simplexion/z2/commons/localization/Localization.md

 # Localization

-Z2 uses localization to provide language and region specific interfaces and functions for the users.
+Z2 uses localization to provide locale and region specific interfaces and functions for the users.

 ### Quick Start